Zucchini Ribbon Salad with Lemon and Burrata

 If you’re like me, there’s a moment when the heat of summer rolls in and suddenly you don’t want to turn on the stove.
 You want something light, something beautiful, something that feels just a little bit luxurious – but still easy enough to throw together between emails or errands.
 That’s this salad!

-What Makes This This Zucchini RibbonSalad So Good?
+What Makes This Zucchini RibbonSalad So Good?

 Let’s break it down: